Carroll, Iowa: History

 Carroll was laid out in 1867.
 It took its name from Carroll County, which was named in honor of Charles Carroll of Carrollton, Maryland.
 He was the only Roman Catholic to sign the Declaration of Independence.

 In 1869, the centrally located railroad town of Carroll City was selected as the county seat, replacing, with some protest, Carrollton.
 Later a $4,000 courthouse was constructed on the town square.
 This building was used until it burned to the ground in 1886.
 The vaults and records were undamaged, however, and moved to temporary housing in the Joyce Building and Drees' Music Hall.

 The following winter a $40,000 bond issue was approved toward the construction of a new, permanent courthouse.
 The stone-and-brick building was built on the northwest corner of the square (the parking lot of the current courthouse).
 The courthouse, complete with a clock-tower, was used for more than three-quarters of a century, then replaced by a modern-looking building in 1965.

 A $750,000 bond issue was used to construct and equip the new courthouse.
 This building was officially dedicated on September 24, 1966.
 The highlight of the dedication ceremony was the opening of the boxes sealed in the cornerstone of the old courthouse.
 The bell from the previous courthouse clock tower sits on the courthouse grounds.

+The town was the site of the 1960 Minneapolis Lakers cornfield landing.
+A Douglas DC-3 carrying the coach and players of the Minneapolis Lakers, made an emergency landing in a cornfield during a snowstorm after having got lost due to an electrical malfunction and poor weather.